gaetanDubuc/kaggle_titanic/README.md

 and it has been 3 months i don't touch pandas and so on...

 Here i want to make a robust pipeline as a test for later competitions.
 It has to train a model and submit data.
-Moreover it has to make continuous training test and each version of the model has to be saved for mater inspection.
+Moreover it has to make continuous training test and each version of the model has to be saved for later inspection.

 # How to read this repository